Drupal 11: What’s New and What’s Next

 What’s coming next?

-Lots of updates are currently in the works for Drupal 11.1.
-Expect improvements on Recipes, Project Browser and Automatic Updates making big strides forward, and the first version of Experience Builder.
+Lots of updates and new features are currently in the works for the first minor version (Drupal 11.1).
+Expect improvements on Recipes, Project Browser, and Automatic Updates, making big strides forward, and the first version of Experience Builder.

 All of these will roll up into the big goal for the end of the year: an MVP for Drupal Starshot.
 We’re excited about the future of Drupal and are busy investing in it.
 There’s a lot to look forward to.